amilton23/amilton23/README.md

 ## About me

-- Data Scientist with a strong interest in natural language processing and large language models
+- Data Scientist and ML Engineer with a strong interest in natural language processing and large language models
 - Motivated by building practical ML systems that solve business and product problems
 - Always learning through experimentation, research, and hands-on projects